frothkoetter/cdw/README.md

 The dataflow is as follows:
  1) create a Iceberg table in CDW.

  2) Streaming data ingested every minute by CDF Nifi new flight events.
-These raw events are enricht with realtime weather information from a OpenWeather API of the destination airport and with the prediction the delay from the CML Model API.

- Store the events in micro batches (5Min) directly into an Iceberg Table
+These raw events are enricht with realtime weather information from a OpenWeather API of the destination airport and with the prediction the delay from the CML Model API.Store the events in micro batches (5Min) directly into an Iceberg Table

  3) create a data mart with automatic refesh